Germaine of Foix: Queen Dowager

 In 1519, Charles travelled to Aragon to take his oath as king, and Germaine went with him.
 While in Barcelona, Charles arranged a marriage for Germaine with Margrave Johann of Brandenburg-Ansbach, Viceroy of Valencia, a landless cadet of the House of Hohenzollern.
 He was a cousin of Joachim I Nestor, Prince-elector of the Margraviate of Brandenburg, whose vote Charles needed in order to be elected Holy Roman Emperor.
 Germaine and Charles then travelled together to Germany where she was married.

-Prior to it, in May 1520 Germaine accompanied Charles V to England where he met Henry VIII and Catherine of Aragon and Mary Tudor, Queen of France (Henry's sister) in Canterbury.
+Prior to it, in May 1520, Germaine accompanied Charles V to England, where he met Henry VIII and Catherine of Aragon and Mary Tudor, Queen of France (Henry's sister) in Canterbury.

-Germaine and Charles may also had an affair which resulted in an illegitimate child, although this is disputed.
+Germaine and Charles may also have had an affair, which resulted in an illegitimate child, although this is disputed.

 Vicereine of Valencia

 A 19th or early 20th century depiction of a scene from the revolt by Marcelino de Unceta.